k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 # Local File System Interface

-A Local File System interface enables processing files from a local directory on a specific Fabric server and can be used when creating an [Interface Listener for a Broadway flow](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows).
-The directory can be either Window or Linux.
+The Local File System interface type enables processing files from a local directory in a specific Fabric server.

+A Local File System interface can be used when creating an [Interface Listener for a Broadway flow](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows).
+The directory can be either Windows or Linux.

-To create a new interface:
+To create a new interface, do the following:

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select **Local File System** from the **Interface Type** dropdown menu to open the **New Interface** window.

    ![image](images/local_1.PNG)

-2. Populate the connection settings and **Save**.
+2. Populate the connection's settings and click **Save**.

 ### Connection Settings